Ulli-Aech/FinalProject_sports_data/README.md

 #### Data Ingestion

 downloaded a dataset
-notebook Data Wrangling and Cleaning created games dataset based on play-by-play data with features from each team trained ML model on it
+notebook Data Wrangling and Cleaning. created games dataset based on play-by-play data with features from each team
+trained ML model on it

 #### Data Storage